 ELDs can also give you valuable insights into how safe your drivers are.

-For instance, the KeepTruckin ELD monitors poor driving practices and detects critical safety events, such as hard braking, hard acceleration, hard cornering, and speeding.
+For instance, the KeepTruckin ELD monitors poor driving practices and detects critical safety events, such as hard braking, hard acceleration, and hard cornering.
 Safety scores are then calculated for each driver in the fleet.

 This data allows fleet managers to quickly identify and coach high-risk drivers, which reduces the likelihood of accidents and liabilities, and improve the overall safety of the fleet.